 Best High-End 4K Gaming GPU (Over $600)

-Despite increased competition in the mid-range battlefield, Nvidia still has a stranglehold over the high-end GPU market.
-If you're looking to spend more than $500 for something 4K-ready, your options are all going to come from the Green Team: there's the RTX 2080, its Super variant, as well as the RTX 2080 Ti.
+Despite increased competition in the mid-range, Nvidia still has a stranglehold over the high-end GPU market.
+If you're looking to spend more than $600 for something 4K-ready, your options are all going to come from the Green Team: there's the RTX 2080, its Super variant, as well as the RTX 2080 Ti.

-The RTX 2080 Super was supposed to launch and replace the 2080 at the $700 price point (offering a minor 5% performance bump), but thanks to the wonders of GPU price volatility, the 2080 Super is still selling for a premium that goes from $730-760.
-The standard RTX 2080 can still be found around but it's becoming scarcer by the minute, with luck you can snap one up for about $680.
+The RTX 2080 Super was supposed to launch and replace the original 2080 at the $700 price point (offering a minor 5% performance bump), but thanks to the wonders of GPU price volatility, and no direct competition from AMD, they can get away with charging more.

 If price is no object and you simply want the best consumer-oriented GPU on the market, the GeForce RTX 2080 Ti remains the clear winner.

-If price if no object and you simply want the best consumer-oriented GPU on the market, the GeForce RTX 2080 Ti remains the clear winner.
+If price is no object and you simply want the best consumer-oriented GPU on the market, the GeForce RTX 2080 Ti remains the clear winner.
 No other GPU has managed to beat it so far, and due to this lack of competition, Nvidia has been free to make its own rules.
-As such, the RTX 2080 Ti is grossly overpriced at $1,100 or more a pop.
-The suggested MSRP was supposed to be $1,000 for AIB models, but many months after launch, we've yet to see any cards drop that low.
+If you happen to land a 2080 Ti for $1,000 you’re doing pretty well by 2080 Ti standards, expect to pay more like $1,100 to $1,200.

 - Navi vs. Turing: An Architecture Comparison